fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 DDP assumes each process has a complete copy of the model.
 The model itself isn't split—only the data is partitioned.
 Each process trains on a different subset of the data, but all processes maintain identical model parameters after each training step.
 DDP is the most common approach for distributed training when your model fits on a single GPU.
 For larger models, FSDP (Fully Sharded Data Parallel) shards the model across GPUs while still using data parallelism.
 Later chapters will cover FSDP and other parallelism strategies like tensor parallelism and pipeline parallelism.

-Here's how you wrap a model:
+To wrap a model with DDP:

 ```python
 from torch.nn.parallel import DistributedDataParallel as DDP